brandur/org/drafts/qe.md

 ## Fractional-reserve Banking

-Fractional-reserve banking is a form of banking carried out worldwide that's important to understanding the whole story of QE.
+[Fractional-reserve banking](http://en.wikipedia.org/wiki/Fractional_reserve_banking) is a form of banking carried out worldwide that's important to understanding the whole story of QE.
 Under this system, banks retain reserves only equal to the a _fraction_ of the their total deposits, with that fraction's amount being sufficient to satisfy demand for withdrawals.
 The rest of the money can be invested or loaned out.

 Now here's the catch: that loaned money is often re-deposited into another bank, counts towards that new bank's reserves, and can be re-lent.
 This magnification effect actually allows the total supply of money to grow to a multiple of what was originally issued by the central bank.
-This is known as the **money multiplier**.
+This is known as the **[money multiplier](http://en.wikipedia.org/wiki/Money_multiplier)**.

 In the US, the Fed stipulates the reserve requirements for US banks and banks operating in US territory, which is the ratio of required reserved to deposits at an institution.
 For a reasonably large bank (> $79.5M), that ratio is 10%.

+The total reserves plus the total currency in circulation is known as the **[monetary base](http://en.wikipedia.org/wiki/Monetary_base)**.

 ## QE.
 Step by Step.